 - Paul St. John's Flying Saucers Have Landed is a musical tribute to this trope.

-- The Jimi Hendrix song "Up From the Skies" is from the point of view of an entity that has visited Earth once thousands of years ago during an ice age, and has come back to observe how things have changed:
+- The Jimi Hendrix song "Up From the Skies" from Axis: Bold as Love is from the point of view of an entity that has visited Earth once thousands of years ago during an ice age, and has come back to observe how things have changed:

 - Doctor Steel was a firm believer in Zechariah Sitchin's theory that humanity was created by aliens that posed as gods to the ancient Sumerians, and also believed there was a secret alien illuminati still in control of world affairs.
 Several of his songs and videos reflect this belief.